Yvaniak/Hyprland-Dots/README.md

 ./release.sh
 ```

-- UPGRADE.sh function (Experimental)
+- UPGRADE.sh function
 > [!IMPORTANT]
-> You should atleast v2.2.3 in your hyprland dots (ls ~/.config/hypr) to check version
 > You need rsync for it to work
-> you should have already up and running Hyprland before using this function
+> you should have already up and running KooL's Hyprland before using this function
 ```bash
 chmod +x upgrade.sh
 ./upgrade.sh
 ```

 ## ⚠️⚠️⚠️ ATTENTION - BACKUPS CREATED by SCRIPT
-> [!NOTE]
+> [!CAUTION]
 > copy.sh, release.sh and even upgrade.sh creates a backup!
 > Kindly investigate manually contents on your ~/.config
 > Delete manually all the backups which you dont need

 #### 🛎️ a small note on wallpapers
 - by default, only few wallpapers will be copied (1 each dark and light plus 3 more).
 You will be offered to download more wallpapers.
-You can preview/check the additional wallpapers on [`THIS`](https://github.com/JaKooLit/Wallpaper-Bank/tree/main/wallpapers) Link
+You can preview/check the additional wallpapers from [`THIS`](https://github.com/JaKooLit/Wallpaper-Bank/tree/main/wallpapers) Link

 #### ⚠️⚠️⚠️ A MUST! after copying  / Installing these dots
-+ By default I have not set a wallpaper.
 + Press SUPER W and set a wallpaper.
 This is also to initiate wallust for waybar, kitty (tty) and rofi themes.
 However, If you use the copy.sh or the release.sh, there will be a preset initial Wallpaper and you dont have to do this

 + Nvidia Owners.
 Make sure to edit your `~/.config/hypr/UserConfigs/ENVariables.conf` (recommended).
 Below env's will be activated if automatic copy is used